 Deactivated Deactivates the RS485 interface.
-PtP With this operating mode the PROFIBUS DP master is deactivated and the RS485 interface acts as an interface for serial point-to-point communication.
+PtP With this operating mode the PROFIBUS DP master is deacti- vated and the RS485 interface acts as an interface for serial point-to-point communication.
 Here data may be exchanged between two stations by means of protocols.
 PROFIBUS DP async PROFIBUS DP master operation asynchronous to CPU cycle The RS485 interface is preset at default to PROFIBUS DP async.
 Here CPU cycle and cycles of every VIPA PROFIBUS DP master run independently.
+PROFIBUS DP syncln The CPU is waiting for DP master input data.